doyouknowfabian/advent_of_code/notes.md

 Starting AoC a bit late because of Thanksgiving week but I am here now.
 Just moved all this project from my work laptop to here since I don't have a personal laptop at the moment.
 Just gonna work on completing the 2 days of AoC and then focus on the other bells and whistles the next day.

+So update on my work, I finished making the whole repo a CMake project and a 2024 project.
+I think I will only work on day 1 and continue on tomorrow.
+I was able to implement `ReadTextFileToLines`.
+The script to configure and build will definitely be huge.
+So I'll probably work on that soon.

+*Notes on CMake multiple projects*
+I had to make the top level `aoc/` directory a CMake project to link `2024/` with `utils/`.
+I will need to add a few things to the build script so I can build certain targets.
+I had to add options to manually set whether I want to build `utils/` or not.
+I also need to move the exectuables to have them more accessible.
+I can see the strength of CMake, it is just annoying to work with.
+Anyways, I just condition `add_subdirectory(<project>)` based on the options I created which are just macros I manually set such as `cmake .. -DBUILD_UTILS=ON`.

+*Notes on 2024 source code setup*
+I went with making this a single executable where I will be adding `dayXX` functions to a single `main.cpp` file with a `main()` function.
+I also decided on storing all my input text files in `data/` and will need to work with the build script to move these text files appropriately too since I will need the path to be consistent.
+Maybe I will just have all my input files under `aoc/inputs/2024/` but idk, that seems ugly since I wanted everything separated by year.